AlanjRichardson/kinghorninformationsources.github.io/README.md

 This file contains:
 - Surname
-- Full Name
+- Full name
-- Photo File Name
+- Photo file name

-All downstream files are generated from this spreadsheet.
+All downstream files used by the gallery are generated from this spreadsheet.

 ------------------------------------------------------------